 REQUESTING A REFUND

-Per Board Policy E-21, Plainfield Community School Corporation has established a Wellness Committee to meet the goals of supporting the health and well-being of our students by promoting nutrition and physical activity at all grade levels.
+Per Board Policy A275, Plainfield Community School Corporation has established a Wellness Committee to meet the goals of supporting the health and well-being of our students by promoting nutrition and physical activity at all grade levels.

 In accordance with federal law, it is the policy of the Board to provide students access to healthy foods and beverages; provide opportunities for developmentally appropriate physical activity; and require that all meals served by the school corporation meet or exceed the federal nutritional guidelines issued by the U.S. Department of Agriculture.
 A coordinated school health advisory council oversees these activities.